hannahdesmond/mastery-curriculum/chapter5/README.md

 +(2)
 ```

-The main object is a special kind of instance: an instance of the `Object` class (yep, there's a class called `Object`).
+The main object is a special kind of instance of the `Object` class (yep, there's a class called `Object`).
 All instances of all classes are, ultimately, instances of the `Object` class.

 - _**Use the `methods` message in IRB to list the methods on the main object.**_
 - _**Send the main object the message `quit`.**_